jairomelo/ph_testing/report.md

 Suggestion:

-To avoid write a script for Mac and other for Windows (and reach a cross-platform coding) just use the EAFP coding style in this way (I also modify the code to works with the .format() approach, and encode the file in utf-8):
+To avoid write a script for Mac and other for Windows (and reach a cross-platform coding) just use `os` method `getcwd()` to get the current directory (I also modify the code to works with the .format() approach, and encode the file in utf-8):

 ```
 # Given name of calling program, a url and a string to wrap,